deckgo/deckdeckgo/webcomponents/slides/qrcode/README.md

 # DeckDeckGo - Slide "QR Code"

-This component is the slide/template "Author" of [DeckDeckGo].
+This component is the slide/template "QR Code" of [DeckDeckGo].

 It is developed with [Stencil](https://stenciljs.com).